 Before his fictional fall from grace that saw him move to Coatbride in Lanarkshire and get a job in the Pot Noodle factory, the artist formerly known as The Artist Formerly Known As Prince had a pop career that saw him sitting comfortably on top of the world.

-At no point has the Purple Rain singer ventured near a surf board.
+At no point did the Purple Rain singer ventured near a surf board.
 Some speculate this is down to his diminutive size.
 Others suggest it’s down to a fear of water.
 Most people, however, simply don’t speculate, concentrating on their own lives.

 8) Ernest Hemingway